vivaria/edisonrul.ing/docs/source/cards/freed-the-brave-wanderer.md

-# FREED THE BRAVE WANDERER
+# Freed The Brave Wanderer

 > ① Once per turn, you can remove from play 2 LIGHT monsters in your Graveyard to destroy 1 face-up monster on the field with higher ATK than this card.